That '90s Show (The Simpsons)

 "That '90s Show" is the eleventh episode of the nineteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on January 27, 2008.
 Kurt Loder and "Weird Al" Yankovic both guest star as themselves, this being the second time for Yankovic.
 The episode was written by Matt Selman, and directed by Mark Kirkland.
-The episode's title is a parody of That '70s Show, a television program that also aired on Fox.
+The episode's title is a parody of That '70s Show and That '80s Show, television programs which also aired on Fox and the former of which subsequently spawned a sequel show called That '90s Show.

 After Bart and Lisa discover Marge's degree from Springfield University, Homer and Marge recount one of the darkest points of their relationship, in which Marge has an affair with a pretentious history professor and a dejected, self-destructive Homer achieves brief fame as the frontman of a grunge band.

 The show parodies the floating timeline utilized in The Simpsons, in which characters remain the same age even though every episode is set in the present.
 While previous episodes, such as the 1991 episode "The Way We Was", depicted Homer and Marge's early romance in the 1970s, this episode portrays their lives as a young couple in the mid-'90s, paradoxically the same time period in which the early seasons of the show were produced and set.

 Plot

 The Simpson family is suffering inside their freezing house because Homer (counting on global warming) did not pay the heating bill.
 Bart and Lisa, searching for items to feed the fire, discover a box containing a degree belonging to Marge from Springfield University.
-Homer and Marge look shocked to find it, and claim it was from their dating years, confusing Bart as Marge told him he was conceived right after Marge and Homer left high school.
+Homer and Marge look shocked to find it and claim it was from their dating years, confusing Bart as Marge told him he was conceived right after Marge and Homer left high school.
 Lisa does some calculations and realizes that, because Bart is 10, and Homer and Marge are in their mid-to-late thirties, Bart must have been born later in their parents' relationship than they thought.
 Marge and Homer proceed to describe one of the darker points of their relationship, the early-to-mid 1990s.

 In the flashback, younger Homer and Marge are happily dating, living together in an apartment after graduating from high school.
 Marge is an avid reader, and Homer is part of an R&B group alongside Lenny, Carl, and Officer Lou.
-One morning, Marge wakes up to find out she has been accepted into Springfield University, but is shocked to learn of the high cost of tuition.
+One morning, Marge wakes up to find out she has been accepted into Springfield University but is shocked to learn of the high cost of tuition.
 Homer, taking pity on Marge, decides to take up work at his father's popular laser tag warehouse in order to pay for it, where he is abused by the children.
-At Springfield University, Marge is impressed with her surroundings and with her radical feminist revisionist history professor Stefane August, despite Homer's disapproval.
+At Springfield University, Marge is impressed with her surroundings and with her radical feminist negationlist history professor Stefane August, despite Homer's disapproval.